![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Canterbury University College School of Art.
 Edward Bristed, her childhood

-Cottage, she had a large personal research library.
-Marsh liked to
+Cottage, Marsh had a large personal research library.
+She liked to

 study thoroughly the topics with which she dealt.
 Curiously,